CharlieDeltaZA/Swingy/README.md

 Summary: A GUI RPG game created using the SWING framework.

 ### Installing & Running:
-Ensure you have the latest JRE & JDK (14 at time of development).
+Ensure you have the latest JRE & JDK (14 at time of development), as well as Maven.

 Build with Maven:
 ```